hyundai-robotics/doc-hi6-operation/book.md

 {% hint style="info" %}
 * R214 code cannot be used during the startup of the robot.
 * The spot gun number can only be set in the spot welding environment \(`[Spot Welding]` item in the `[system  - 5: Initialize  - 3: Usage Setting]` menu is set as enable.
-* You can check the setting status of the spot welding gun in the `[system  - 4: Application Parameter  - 1: Spot Welding  - 1: Gun Number Corresponding Tool Number and Gun Type Setting]` menu.
+* You can check the setting status of the spot welding gun in the `[system  - 4: Application Parameter  - 1: Spot Welding  - 2:Welding gun parameter]` menu.
   * When a gun is selected as a multisync gun, the manual squeeze/open/close operations of the selected gun will be simultaneously in sync with the previously selected guns.
   * When a gun is selected as a multisync gun, if the gun LED is in the ON status, the SPOT command will be recorded in the sync spot format.
 * The selected spot welding gun can be operated manually.
 For details on the spot welding function, refer to the "[${cont_model} Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/en/README)".